 After the overthrow of the Achaemenid Empire by Alexander the Great (336-323), the district belonged to the zone of influence of the Seleucid Empire, but after the Peace of Apamea in 188, it was part of the kingdom of Pontus.

 The town was situated on a plain and was well fortified, because it was built on hill that sustained the walls on all sides.
-It controlled the road from Amasia (the capital of the kingdom of Pontus) to the Anatolian highland and was therefore of some strategic importance.
+It controlled the road from Amasia (the capital of Pontus) to the Anatolian highland and was therefore of some strategic importance.

 In the neighborhood of the town, the kings of Pontus and the Romans fought for two major battles.
 In 67 BCE, Mithridates VI of Pontus, who had already been defeated by the Roman commander Lucius Licinius Lucullus, returned to his kingdom with a new army, and defeated Lucullus' deputy Gaius Valerius Triarius at Zela.note[The story is told by Appian of Alexandria, Mithridatic War 88.]
 As a result of his deputee's defeat, Lucullus was recalled and replaced by Pompey the Great, who - according to Strabo - "added considerable territory to the small town, which belonged for the most part to the temple slaves".note[Strabo, Geography 11.8.5.]